Victor AD

 Victor Adere (born 2 August 1993), better known as Victor AD, is a Nigerian singer and songwriter.
-In 2019 He posted a picture of himself on the street of Dubai with the caption “God I still remember this time last year, I had no passport but now Dubai be like backyard" just to recall the journey to success so far.

 Biography

-Victor Eugenie Adere was born in Kirikiri, Apapa, Lagos State, where he grew up with his family.
-He is the first of four children.
+Victor Eugene Adere was born in Kirikiri, Apapa, Lagos State, where he grew up with his family.
+He is the second child of four children.
 He attended Heritage International School in Lagos and Ekpan Secondary School in Uvwie, Warri metropolitan area.
+He is a graduate of Auchi Polytechnic in Edo state, where he studied electrical engineering in 2017.

+Career

 Victor began his music career in early 2014.
-He has worked with producers such as Kulboybeat, Kizzybeatz, ID Clef, Mr Nolimitz.
+He has worked with producers such as Kulboybeat, Kizzybeatz, ID Clef, and Mr Nolimitz.
 Victor AD's first music release was "Jowo"; the song became a theme song for Radio Continental.

 In 2017, Victor AD released the single "No Idea".
 The music video for the song, which was shot and directed by Cinema House Images in late 2018, was endorsed by TV stations in Nigeria.

 On 17 June 2018, Victor AD released the single "Wetin We Gain", and was discovered by the management company Longitude Promotions in 2018.
-The music video for "Wetin We Gain" has garnered more than 9 million views on YouTube.
+The music video for "Wetin We Gain" has garnered more than 7 million views on YouTube.